The Learnable Typewriter: A Generative Approach to Text Analysis: Introduction

 \section{Introduction}

-A popular approach to document analysis in the 1990s was to learn document-specific character prototypes, which enabled Optical Character Recognition (OCR)~\cite{kopec1996document,kopec1997supervised,xu1999prototype,baird1999model} but also other applications, such as font classification~\cite{hochberg1997automatic} or document image compression and rendering~\cite{nolan2010method}. {This idea culminated in 2013, with the Ocular system~\cite{berg-kirkpatrick_unsupervised_2013} which proposed a generative model for printed text lines inspired by the printing process and held the promise of achieving a complete explanation of {their} appearance.
-These document-specific generative approaches were however overshadowed by discriminative approaches, whose sole purpose is to perform predictions, and which lead to higher performance at the cost of interpretability, e.g.~\cite{graves2008offline,li2021trocr}.} In this paper, we explore how modern deep approaches can enable to revisit and extend model-based approaches to text line analysis.
-In particular, we demonstrate an approach that can deal with challenging examples of handwritten documents, opening a new perspective for the automatic analysis of ciphered documents and the study of historical handwriting, paleography.
+A popular approach to document analysis in the 1990s was to learn document-specific character prototypes, which enabled Optical Character Recognition (OCR)~\cite{kopec1996document,kopec1997supervised,xu1999prototype,baird1999model} but also other applications, such as font classification~\cite{hochberg1997automatic} or document image compression and rendering~\cite{nolan2010method}.
+This idea culminated in 2013, with the Ocular system~\cite{berg-kirkpatrick_unsupervised_2013} which proposed a generative model for printed text lines inspired by the printing process and held the promise of achieving a complete explanation of their appearance.
+These document-specific generative approaches were however overshadowed by discriminative approaches, whose sole purpose is to perform predictions, and which lead to higher performance at the cost of interpretability, e.g.~\cite{graves2008offline,li2021trocr}.
+In this paper, we explore how modern deep approaches enable revisiting and extending model-based approaches to text line analysis.
+In particular, we demonstrate an approach that can deal with challenging examples of handwritten documents, opening a new perspective for the study of historical handwriting, paleography.

 While discriminative approaches are largely dominant in today's deep learning-based computer vision, a recent set of works revisited generative approaches for unsupervised multi-object object segmentation~\cite{burgess2019monet,emami2021efficient,greff2017neural,greff2019multi,yang2020learning,crawford2019spatially,deng2020generative,eslami_attend_2016,jiang2020generative,smirnov_marionette_2021,monnier_unsupervised_2021}.
 Most of them provide results on synthetic data or simple real images~\cite{monnier_unsupervised_2021}, and sometimes show qualitative results on simple printed text images~\cite{smirnov_marionette_2021,reddy2022search}.
 Surprisingly, images of handwritten characters, which were notoriously used in the development of convolutional neural networks~\cite{lecun_backpropagation_1989,lecun_gradientbased_1998} and generative adversarial networks~\cite{goodfellow2014generative} were largely overlooked by these approaches.